Waltons4eva/ubiquitywe/README.md

-Unfortunately, almost all codebase of the original ubiquity is not functional in Firefox Quantum and there were several attempts to resurrect it.
-This is a fork of the Chrome Ubiquity addon (UbiChr) by [rostok](https://github.com/rostok/ubichr) which lacked parser.
+Unfortunately, almost all codebase of the original ubiquity is not functional in Firefox Quantum.
+There were several attempts to resurrect it, and this is a fork of the Chrome Ubiquity addon (UbiChr) by [rostok](https://github.com/rostok/ubichr) which lacked parser.
 Besides the introduction of the parser from the last version of "legacy" Ubiquity by [satyr](https://bitbucket.org/satyr/ubiquity)